Mongera32/autopass/README.md

 To set it up, you must first call main with the "encrypt" command to encrypt the vault.

-After that, call main(cmd), where cmd is a string with one of the following commands:
+After that, call main and input the required data:

+key: cryptographic key used to encrypt or decrypt the vault

+login: login name that correspond to a password.

 ## commands: